isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yards/index.md

 Snake Defense repellent that'll repel both non-venomous and venomous/ dangerous snakes (such as rattlesnake or python) and thus preferred by most Exterminators.
 This
-Snake Defense repellent is made up of�natural ingredients (cinnamon oil,�peppermint oil,�clove oil, and water) that will readily the slithering and dangerous reptiles infesting your yard.
+Snake Defense repellent is made up ofnatural ingredients (cinnamon oil,peppermint oil,clove oil, and water) that will readily the slithering and dangerous reptiles infesting your yard.
 Therefore, there is no danger of poisoning human beings, cats, or dogs going to the yard.
 The
 Snake Defense repellent, unlike another snake's best snake repellent, is safe to spray in all areas of your lawn, including around patios, driveways, basement doors, porch area, and other doorways.
 It'll easily repel the snakes that roam around your house or the fenced area for about 3 months.